AxonFramework/AxonFramework/axon-5/reactive-native.md

 ## Personas playing with our API

-1. Procedural-minded people (Procedural Peter) -> don't like Publishers!
+1. Procedural-minded people (Procedural Peter) -> don't like CompletableFutures!
 2. Whatever-minded people -> sure, make it async, I don't care.
-3. Full-reactive-minded people (Async Angela) -> Publishers all the way!
+3. Full-reactive-minded people (Async Angela) -> CompletableFutures all the way!

 The API we define should follow the implementation guidelines, helping all three.